 How much they will accept under the balance owed really depends on the institution, the current local market, property value, and the offer being made.

-The pros of buying short sales before they become bank repos can be that they are in better condition, and other fees and liens haven’t accrued.
-However, short sales can still take very lengthy periods of time to be negotiated and approved, versus buying direct from the bank.
+The pros of buying short sales before they become bank repos are that they are usually in better condition, and other fees and liens haven’t accrued.
+However, short sales can still take very lengthy periods of time to be negotiated and approved versus buying directly from the bank.

-Bank owned properties have developed a notorious reputation for their maintenance and condition in the media.
+Bank-owned properties have developed a notorious reputation in the media for their maintenance needs and poor conditions.